A home with no heating or hot water is no fun. Here's what to do if you find yourself in hot water when your boiler breaks down.

 If you find that your radiators are not as warm as they should be, or even if they're ice cold, try bleeding them.
 You can call a plumber or do it yourself.
 Find out how you bleed your radiators.

-If your gas or LPG boiler has broken down, you'll want a replacement as soon as possible.
-Get a brand new, energy efficient one as early as the next day through BOXT, another of our trusted partners.
+If your gas or LPG boiler has broken down, you might be able to repair it.
+If it's beyond repair, you could get a brand new, energy efficient one as early as the next day through BOXT, one of our trusted partners.
 Learn more about getting a new boiler here.

 Living in cold conditions can be harmful to some people’s health.
 Take a look at the NHS cold weather advice to see if you're at risk.
 If this is the case for you, please be sure to make your personal situation clear to your engineer.
 That way, they can work quickly to resolve your heating and hot water problems.